nmaia-zz/AspNetCoreWebApi/README.md

 ![Swagger](https://github.com/nmaia/AspNetCoreWebApi/blob/master/Docs/Images/postman.png)

-## Some stuff we've used in the project
+## Some stuff I've used in the project

 - Brotli Algorithm: to handle API response compression;
 - RestSharp: to connect with the external API [swApi.co](https://swapi.co)